MSUDataAnalytics/SSC442/public/slides/00-slides.md

 Grading: **come to class.**

-If you are the type of student that doesn't generally enjoy coming to class, this is not the course for you.

-I suspect the exams will be much like my exams in my other course.
-Students have described those exams as ``painfully difficult".
-You are only *entitled* to the rubric on the previous slide.

-**If** you complete all assignments and attend all class dates, I will utilize the following curve for grading:
+**If** you complete all assignments and attend all class dates, I suspect you will do very well.
+Given the way the syllabus is structured, I conjecture that the following is a loose guide to grades:

-`4.0` Came to class regularly, contributed substantive comments to discussions, did modestly well on exams, turned in all assignments.

-`3.5` Came to class regularly, said some stuff (sometimes interesting), did modestly poorly on exams, turned in all assignments.

-`3.0` Came to class regularly and said some stuff (mostly uninteresting), did very poorly on exams, turned in all assignments.
+`4.0` Turned in all assignments with good effort, worked hard on the projects and was proud of final product.

+`3.5` Turned in all assignments with good effort, worked a bit on the projects and was indifferent to final product.

+`3.0` Turned in all assignments with some effort, worked a bit on the projects and was shy about final product.

-`< 3.0` Didn't come to class regularly or didn't turn in all assignments.
+`< 3.0` Very little effort, or did not turn in all assignments, worked very little on the projects and was embarassed by final product.

+...of course, failing to turn in assignments can lead to a grade dramatically **lower** than just a 3.0.

 <!-- slide -->